AdithyaBhat17/yelpcamp/README.md

     ```
 * start the server - `npm start`

-Happy coding!!
+Happy coding :tada::tada:
 Feel free to contribute to the repository by sending a Pull Request.

 ## TODO